Prabhagaran2004/Prabhagaran2004/README.md

 ## 🎉 Fun Corner
 - 💭 *“First, solve the problem.
 Then, write the code.”*
-- 🧩 Debugging is like being the detective in a crime movie where you are also the murderer 🤯
 - 🍵 Runs on coffee & curiosity

 ---